christian-cleberg/ios-tasks/README.md

 LibreTasks is currently under development and currently holds a minimally-usable version of the app.

-LibreTasks intends to be a simple FOSS tasks app for iOS, written in Swift.
+LibreTasks intends to be a simple open-source tasks app for iOS, written in Swift.

 ## TODO